neerajk555/SQL-Training-exercise/module-15-best-practices-for-sql/04-Paired-Programming.md

-# Paired Programming — Professional Practices
+# Paired Programming — Best Practices for SQL

 ## 📋 Before You Start